BLP merged with US firm Bryan Cave in April 2018 to become Bryan Cave Leighton Paisner.

-BLP launched a "managed legal services" department designed to take on the functions of in-house lawyers of major corporations.
-And the firm also pioneered the Lawyers on Demand service, which provides clients with interim lawyers.
+It expanded internationally, launched a "managed legal services" department designed to take on the functions of in-house lawyers of major corporations, and pioneered the Lawyers on Demand service, which provides clients with interim lawyers.

-BLP's City office was all under one roof by the Thames and offers "good views of London Bridge".
+BLP's City office by the Thames offers "good views of London Bridge".
 It was revamped in 2015, and though one lawyer said it was "remodeled on a Teeside call centre complete with soul-sapping 'inspirational' quotes in giant letters on the walls", its restaurant (complete with Sky TV-equipped chill-out area) was a hit.

-The firm won points for taking training and development seriously: it had a firm-exclusive LPC at ULaw, and, err, had previously sent trainees on a “fellowship” course at the Sandhurst military academy.
-A trainee responding to RollOnFriday's 2015 Firm of the Year survey praised the "High quality of work", the "high levels of partner contact," and the "High levels of responsibility" on offer.
-Another said there was, "Excellent training and support" and a "genuine open-door policy with approachable partners".
+The firm won points for taking training and development seriously (once upon a time it sent trainees on a “fellowship” course at the Sandhurst military academy).
+Trainees have praised the "high quality of work", the "high levels of partner contact," and the "high levels of responsibility" on offer.
+Another told RollOnFriday there was, "excellent training and support" and a "genuine open-door policy with approachable partners".

-Associates praised “the genuinely friendly atmosphere”, though the culture in the corporate department was described as "laddish and aggressive" by one lawyer.
-And whilst there were inevitably “some partners who are complete liabilities” the vast major were reported to be a top bunch and “happy to go out on the lash with you”.
+Associates praised “the genuinely friendly atmosphere”.
+And whilst there were inevitably “some partners who are complete liabilities” the vast majority were reported to be a top bunch and “happy to go out on the lash with you”.
 Apparently the "decent human being: dragon wanker" ratio was "decidedly better than the rest of the City".

 Career development prospects were praised, with one lawyer stating that "everyone is encouraged to progress", while another said "partners are very willing to invest time in your development".